 (31) Even so have these also now not believed, that through your mercy they also may obtain mercy.

-The heathen Gentiles had received mercy though their rebellion against God.
-This shows that the Jews similarly receive the same kind of MERCY, thus they can also receive the SAME salvation!
+The heathen Gentiles had received mercy despite their rebellion against God (vs. 30).
+Verse 31 speaks of the rebellious Jews similarly receiving the same kind of MERCY, thus they can also receive the SAME salvation!
 This is the SAME mercy that comes through the blood of Jesus Christ in the Church!

 (32) For God hath concluded them all in unbelief, that he might have mercy upon all.